Asecalor/aseca-tower/README.md

 ## Proyect Set Up

-You should create an `env` file in the root of the proyect and add the following variables:
+You should create an `.env` file in the root of the proyect and add the following variables:

 ```env
 DATABASE_USER=postgres